-- 4.1.1 The education provider defines the size of the trainee intake in relation to its capacity to resource all stages of the program of study. - 4.1.2 The education provider has documented admission policies and principles that are designed to ensure that trainees admitted to the program of study have the academic and clinical preparation needed to participate. - 4.1.3 The processes for selection into the program: - a. use published criteria based on the education provider's selection principles - b. are evaluated with respect to validity, reliability and feasibility - c. are transparent and fair - d. prevent racism, discrimination, and bias, other than explicit affirmative action. - 4.1.3 The processes for selection into the program: - 4.1.4 The education provider implements its defined strategies for recruiting trainees from under-represented groups to the program.
+- 4.1.1 The education provider defines the size of the trainee intake in relation to its capacity to resource all stages of the program of study. - 4.1.2 The education provider has documented admission policies and principles that are designed to ensure that trainees admitted to the program of study have the academic and clinical preparation and registration needed to participate. - 4.1.3 The processes for selection into the program: - a. use published criteria based on the education provider's selection principles - b. are evaluated with respect to validity, reliability and feasibility - c. are transparent and fair - d. prevent racism, discrimination and bias, other than explicit affirmative action. - 4.1.4 The education provider implements its defined strategies for recruiting trainees from under-represented groups to the program.